0308ehub/AI-Hackathon/README.md

 3. **Issue Detection**: Checks for common factual problems
 4. **Highlighting**: Marks problematic statements with visual indicators
 5. **Suggestions**: Provides improvement recommendations
+6. **Source Verification**: Links to original sources for fact verification

+### Source Links
+The extension provides direct links to verify information with original sources:

+- **Wikipedia**: Links to specific articles for reference checking
+- **World Bank**: Links to data pages for economic and demographic facts
+- **Google Fact Check**: Links to the fact-checking database
+- **OpenAI**: Links to research resources
+- **Google Natural Language**: Links to API documentation

+Users can click on source links in tooltips to open the original sources in new tabs for verification.

 ## Settings